 Player’s history: https://en.wikipedia.org/wiki/Bob_Feller

-Comment: For almost 150 years and quite possible for another 150 years … only one pitcher will have thrown a no-hitter on Opening Day, that would be Bullet Bob Feller.
-Feller was one of MLB’s greatest pitcher, a true patriot and as they said of Feller ‘if he had something to say, he said it.
+Comment: For almost 150 years and quite possible for next 150 years … only one pitcher has thrown a no-hitter on Opening Day, that would be Bullet Bob Feller.
+Feller was one of MLB’s greatest pitcher, a true patriot and as they say of Feller ‘if he had something to say, he said it’.
 On this day he said something alright, an Opening Day no-hitter.

-What’s interesting about Feller, he never playing in the minors but did 35 years of barnstorming.
+What’s interesting about Feller, he never playing in the minors but barnstormed for ove r35 years.

-This truly one of the set’s treasured autographed box score cards.
+This truly is one of the set’s most treasured autograph box score card.

 Regular Season #0057 – July 8, 1941